 Code B3.
-General partner's 28% rate gain or (loss) from rental real estate activities.
-The 28% rate gain or (loss) from a rental real estate activity is a passive activity amount unless you were a real estate professional and you materially participated in the activity.
-If the amount is either (a) a loss that is not from a passive activity or (b) a gain, include it on line 4 of the 28% Rate Gain Worksheet on page D-8 of the Instructions for Schedule D (Form 1040).

-If the amount is a loss from a passive activity, report it following the Instructions for Form 8582 to figure how much of the loss can be included on line 4 of the 28% Rate Gain Worksheet on page D-8 of the Instructions for Schedule D (Form 1040).
-However, if the PTP box is checked, report the loss following the rules for Publicly traded partnerships.
+General partner's 28% rate gain (loss) from rental real estate activities.
+The 28% rate gain (loss) from a rental real estate activity is a passive activity amount unless you were a real estate professional (defined on page 3) and you materially participated in the activity.
+If the amount is either (a) a loss that is not from a passive activity or (b) a gain, include it on line 4 of the 28% Rate Gain Worksheet on page D-7 of the Instructions for Schedule D (Form 1040).
+If the amount is a loss from a passive activity, report it following the Instructions for Form 8582 to figure how much of the loss can be included on line 4 of the 28% Rate Gain Worksheet on page D-7 of the Instructions for Schedule D (Form 1040).
+However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships on page 5.

 Code B4.
 General partner's general credits from rental real estate activities.
-Report the general credits on line 1bb of Form 3800.
+Report the general credits on line 1t of Form 3800.
 Unless you were a real estate professional and materially participated in the rental real estate activity, you must also include the general credits on line 3 of Form 3800.

 Code B5.
-General partner's low-income housing credit from rental real estate activities.
-Report the low-income housing credit on line 4 of Form 8586 for buildings placed in service before 2008, and on line 11 of Form 8586 for buildings placed in service after 2007.
+General partner's low-income housing credit (for property placed in service after 1989) from rental real estate activities.
+Report the low-income housing credit for property placed in service after 1989 on line 5 of Form 8586.
 Unless you were a real estate professional and materially participated in the rental real estate activity, the low-income housing credit is a passive activity credit.

 Code B6.
 General partner's rehabilitation credit from rental real estate activities.
-Report the rehabilitation credit on line 11m of Form 3468, Investment Credit.
+Report the rehabilitation credit on line 1e of Form 3468, Investment Credit.
 Unless you were a real estate professional and materially participated in the rental real estate activity, the credit is a passive activity credit, and you must also file Form 3800.

 Code B7.
 General partner's alternative minimum tax adjustment from rental real estate activities.
-An AMT adjustment must be reported on line 16 of Form 6251.
-However, if the AMT adjustment is from a passive activity, it must be taken into account on line 19 with other passive activities instead of being reported on line 16.
+An AMT adjustment must be reported on line 15 of Form 6251.
+However, if the AMT adjustment is from a passive activity, it must be taken into account on line 18 with other passive activities instead of being reported on line 15.

 Code C1.
-General partner's taxable income or (loss) from other rental activities.
+General partner's taxable income (loss) from other rental activities.
 Income (loss) reported in box 9, Code C1, is a passive activity amount for all general partners.
 Report a loss following the Instructions for Form 8582.
 Report income on Schedule E (Form 1040), line 28, column (g).
-However, if the PTP box is checked, report the income (loss) following the rules for Publicly traded partnerships.
+However, if the box for publicly traded partnerships is checked, report the income (loss) following the rules for Publicly traded partnerships on page 5.

 Code C2.
-General partner's net capital gain or (loss) from other rental activities.
+General partner's net capital gain (loss) from other rental activities.
 The net capital gain (loss) from other rental activities is a passive activity amount for all general partners.
 Report the gain on Schedule D (Form 1040), line 12, column (f).
 Report a loss following the Instructions for Form 8582 to figure how much of the loss can be reported on Schedule D (Form 1040), line 12, column (f).
-However, if the PTP box is checked, report the loss following the rules for Publicly traded partnerships.
+However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships on page 5.